AlexBarbera/ML-helper-tools/README.md

 The idea is to have a single repo to refer to for implementation and editing instead of writting from scratch, this is not supposed to be a script repo.

+The latest commit makes it installable as a module with pip:

+`pip install git+ssh://git@github.com:AlexBarbera/ML-helper-tools.git`
 &nbsp;

 ## Losses